Underwater searches: Procedure

 The general procedure is to start from a fixed central point, and to search the circumference of a circle where the radius is defined by a search line anchored at the central point.
 The radius of the circle is dependent on visibility, and is increased after each circle has been completed, by an amount which allows the diver to either see or feel an overlap between the current arc and the previous arc.

 One end of the distance line is carried by the diver and the other is attached to the datum position by any appropriate method.
 E.g. clipped to the base of a shot line, pegged into the bottom, tied to a fixed object on the bottom or held by another diver.
-The diver may tow a surface marker buoy if conditions allow.
-The diver unreels a section of distance line appropriate to the visibility and mark his start position by a peg, loose marker, compass heading, or a pre-laid marker line extending outwards from the datum position.
-Then, keeping the line taut, the diver swims in a circle with the line as radius, searching visually or by feel until back at the start position.
-He then unreels another section of line of the same length and repeats the procedure until he finds the object, runs into obstacles or runs out of line, air or time.
+The diver may tow a surface marker buoy to show their position to the support team if conditions allow.
+The diver unreels a section of distance line appropriate to the visibility and marks the start position by a peg, loose marker, compass heading, or a pre-laid marker line extending outwards from the datum position.
+Then, keeping the line taut, the diver proceeds in a circle with the line as radius, searching visually or by feel until back at the start position.
+The diver then unreels another section of line of the same length and repeats the procedure until they find the object, run into obstacles or run out of line, air or time.

 The amount of distance line increment for each sweep should allow some overlap of sweeps to avoid the risk of missing the target between sweeps.
 If a buddy is involved the most efficient place is alongside the controlling diver on the line, and the extension of distance line for each sweep can be roughly doubled.
 Depending on the circumstances, control of the pattern may be from the surface, from a diver at the central point, or by the diver at the end of the search line, who would in that case control the search line reel.